-Between 2007 and 2013, acute admissions to hospital increased by 20% and ED attendances have increased by almost 50% for Waitemata residents, after allowing for population ageing and growth.
+Between 2007/08 and 2017/18, acute admissions to hospital increased by 10% and emergency department attendances have increased by 12% for Waitematā residents, after allowing for population ageing and growth.
 Future population growth and constraints on funding will place pressure on hospital services.
 We therefore need to plan and develop hospital services to manage this demand.
+Furthermore, climate breakdown has serious implications for our health, wellbeing, livelihoods, and the structure of organised society.
 Fully integrated services with a focus on prevention and good access to primary care services will be essential to meet the future health needs of the population.